Wisdom, sleeping..

 The critical thinker respects authority only on merit and accepts received knowledge and truth only after understanding it.

-I claim that what is called and taught today, at the time when I write, under the ambitious name "critical thinking" as it it were the whole process of the critical attitude at work in the world, is incomplete, only one face of the coin.
-We are presented with an ever better rational critique of thinking, but the other living face of this Janus, critical spirit, the gadfly who starts it all, the seeker of "something else" the one prone to revise belief, is ignored, swept under the carpet.
+I claim that what is called and taught today, at the time when I write, under the ambitious and frankly false name "critical thinking" as it it were the whole process of the critical attitude at work in the world, is incomplete, only one face of the coin.
+We are presented with an ever better rational critique of thinking, but the other face of this Janus, critical spirit, the gadfly who starts it all, the seeker of "something else" the one prone to challenge and revise belief, is ignored, swept under the carpet.

-The manuals of “critical thinking”, while teaching how to evaluate credibility and soundness of claims, by showing what is good and bad argument, also prescribe - uncritically - what truth is, what must happen in our head, what criteria to use, as if those axioms and criteria were sacred, above suspicion; but they are not.
+The manuals of “critical thinking”, while teaching how to evaluate credibility and soundness of claims, by showing what is good and bad argument, also prescribe - uncritically, as if this were obvious - what truth is, what must happen in our head, what criteria to use.
+As if those axioms and criteria were sacred, above suspicion; but they are not.
 Those things are themselves subjects of critique.
 Such manuals are rich with procedures, algorithms, skills, logical rules and examples of fallacies, vital knowledge, but incomplete; if you just learn and follow the rules, your thinking will be utterly uncritical.
 I dare you that this much is not enough for critical thinking.

 To make this simple: critical thinking is in my view the one by which you have the courage, at any time needed, to draw a line and say, like one mortal living here and now: “Now I will judge for myself, with as little as I know, as reasonably as I can, and I will decide what is true for me and what not, what is good for me and what is bad, what I like and not, what I chose or reject, what to refrain from and what to do.”